 - In social anxiety, your brain thinks other people’s opinions of you are dangerous.
 So you end up worrying a lot about what other people think, which doesn’t solve anything but… you guessed it, keeps you anxious.

-But no matter what particular form of anxiety you struggle with—from panic to social anxiety, to OCD—the one thing that everybody with anxiety shares is, they’re afraid of their anxiety itself.
+But no matter what particular form of anxiety you struggle with, the one thing that everybody with anxiety shares is, they’re afraid of their anxiety itself.

 Of course, this is understandable since anxiety does indeed feel bad.
 Which means that our natural reaction to anxiety is to try and make it go away, usually by distracting ourselves from it or trying to eliminate it entirely: